peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.5 Waveshare Pico 2_13 eInk Display

+Also Pico 2.9" display, which also supports other hosts via a supplied cable.

 The Pico or Pico 2 plugs into the rear of this display.
 Display is 1-bit monochrome.
 Partial updates are supported.
 Note that while the physical display size is 250x122 pixels the driver is limited to 250x120.
 The driver supports V4